nashville-software-school/bangazon-inc/book-2-mvc/chapters/ASPNET_INTRO.md

 </td>
 ```

 These action links will generate `<a>` tags at runtime.
-The first one, for example, is saying that we want an `<a>` tag whose text content says the work "Edit", and we also want it to link to the `Edit` action in the controller.
+The first one, for example, is saying that we want an `<a>` tag whose text content says the word "Edit", and we also want it to link to the `Edit` action in the controller.
 Lastly, it's saying that we want to include whatever `item.Id` is as a route parameter.
 The genereated anchor tag would look something like this

 ```html
 <a href="/Walkers/Edit/5">Edit</a>